 Why not unearth my favourite travel photos from the depths of the external hard drive and have others join the photographic journey?

 So I was asked to contribute one photo each for seven categories – see below.
-I had to discipline myself first though, before diving into all my favourite photgraphs from all over the world.
-In the interest of time, I decided to focus on pictures from New Zealand, Japan and China, otherwise it would have taken ages.
+I had to discipline myself first though, before diving into all my favourite photographs from all over the world.
+In the interest of time, I decided to focus on pictures from New Zealand, Japan, and China.
+Otherwise, it would have taken ages.
 Special thanks to New Zealand – you really do make it easy to provide great scenes for photography.
 So easy in fact that it is very difficult to choose.

 Here is my contribution.
 Let me know what you think in the comments section!
 Enjoy the photographic journey.